abitravers1989/ProgImage/README.md

 All configuration is done using environment variables, the following are required:

 - **PORT** - Port to run the server on.
 Defaults to 3000. _Optional_
-- **IMAGESTOREPATH** - This is the location in the file directory which you want the images to be stored in.
+- **IMAGE_STORE_PATH** - This is the location in the file directory which you want the images to be stored in.
 To create it first add the path to this application directory then add the name of the folder you want to store images in.

 To run this locally please create a .env in the route of this directory with the above in.
 See the .env.example.